-Probabilistic evaluation: In order to make a fair assessment of a model probabilistic capabilities, we need to measure its ability to capture the underlying uncertainty distribution of future motions.
-In the following, we list some of the metrics used in literature [8] to evaluate probabilistic prediction models.
-Being p the probability of the best forecasted trajectory:
+In order to make a fair assessment of the probabilistic capabilities of a model, we need to measure its ability to capture the underlying uncertainty distribution of future motions.
+In the following, we list some of the metrics used in the literature [8] to evaluate probabilistic prediction models. p being the probability of the best forecasted trajectory:

-- Probabilistic minimum Final Displacement Error (p-minFDE): similar to minFDE, it adds min(-log p, -log 0.05) to the endpoint L2 distance. - Probabilistic minimum Average Displacement Error (p-minADE): similar to minADE, it adds min(-log p, -log 0.05) to the average L2 distance. - Probabilistic Miss Rate (p-MR): similar to Miss Rate, it takes 1.0 p as the contribution, instead of 0.0, when the L2 distance between the maximum pointwise L2 distance between prediction and ground truth is greater than the threshold. - Brier minimum Final Displacement Error (brier-minFDE) [43]: This metric is similar to minFDE, but we add $(1.0 p)^2$ to the endpoint L2 distance. - Brier minimum Average Displacement Error (brier-minADE) [43]: This metric is similar to minADE, but we add $(1.0-p)^2$ to the average L2 distance. - Negative Log Likelihood (NLL) [44]: The average negative log likelihood of the ground truth trajectory as determined by a kernel density estimate over output samples at the same prediction timestep.
+- Probabilistic minimum Final Displacement Error (p-min-FDE): Similar to minFDE.
+It adds min(-log p, log 0.05) to the endpoint L2 distance. - Probabilistic minimum Average Displacement Error (p-minADE): Similar to minADE.
+It adds min(-log p, log 0.05) to the average L2 distance. - Probabilistic Miss Rate (p-MR): Similar to Miss Rate.
+It takes 1.0 p as the contribution, instead of 0.0, when the L2 distance between the maximum pointwise L2 distance between prediction and ground truth is greater than the threshold. - Brier minimum Final Displacement Error (brier-minFDE) [41]: This metric is similar to minFDE, but we add $(1.0 p)^2$ to the endpoint L2 distance. - Brier minimum Average Displacement Error (brier-min-ADE) [41]: This metric is similar to minADE, but we add $(1.0 - p)^2$ to the average L2 distance. - Negative Log Likelihood (NLL) [42]: The average negative log likelihood of the ground truth trajectory as determined by a kernel density estimate over output samples at the same prediction timestep.

 It is important to note that different benchmarks consider a different number of modes to evaluate prediction accuracy.
 For instance, Argoverse and Waymo consider the 6 most likely trajectories, whereas nuScenes takes 5 and 10 modes.
-For probability-based metrics in Argoverse, they take the 6 most likely trajectories and normalize the probabilities before computing the metrics.
+For probability-based metrics in Argoverse, they take the 6 most likely trajectories and normalise the probabilities before computing the metrics.